Personal Loans After Bankruptcy

 Are personal loans covered under Chapter 13?

-As with Chapter 7, personal loans can be discharged under Chapter 13 bankruptcy.
+As with Chapter 7, personal loans can be discharged under Chapter 13 bankruptcy, typically after the court-approved repayment period of three to five years.
 Secured personal loans will take priority over unsecured personal loans, however.

 How long after bankruptcy discharge can I get a loan?